Singaraja, Indonesia: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Make sure to find the right type.
-A lot of adapters for sale now are just plugs and require your devices to change the voltage themselves.
-If your electronics can't do that they could burn up.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types C and F. It's important that you choose the necessary kind.
+A lot of adapters available are just plug changers and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should work in most areas.

-If you want to visit Gitgit Waterfalls, prepare to get wet, and take these:
+If you decide to visit Gitgit Waterfalls, prepare to get wet, and take these:

 Good hiking shoes